by Ana Restrepo

 Every artist needs both the call of his spirit and also physical materials.
 Now for a writer the physical materials are not too costly; paper, typewriter (or at worst a quill pen and his own blood) and he is up and working.
 A painter needs more.
 A studio, of course, perhaps a model, certainly canvas and paints.
 A sculptor is in ever worse shape - he needs stone, marble, steel, copper, indeed all manner of costly materials.
 But no one needs costly materials in the way a choreographer needs costly materials.
 He needs time and people.

-A choreographer has to work with dancers.
+dancers.
 He can try some things out in his own body.
 He can persuade a few friends to give him time and do certain experiments.
 But ultimately, when the moment comes for him to start choreography, he has to pay out money.
 Or someone has to pay out money for him.